Executive Presence in Virtual Meetings for Zoom and Other Social Platforms

 Lighting

 Merriam Webster dictionary defines “in the best light” as – “in a way that makes someone, or something appear in the best way.”
-This is especially true when you participate in a screen-to-screen meeting.
+This is especially true need to convey executive presence in a virtual meeting.
 Many people do not consider proper lighting at all, and it shows.
 Regrettably, it reflects on their ‘presence’ as well.

-The good news is you don’t have to invest $100’s in Hollywood lighting to show up “in the best light.”
+The good news is you don’t have to invest hundreds of dollars in Hollywood lighting to show up “in the best light.”
 Ambient light can do the trick.
 Face a window if you have one in your workspace.
 If that does not produce the desired effect, consider augmenting your space with additional lighting.

 Sound